Skip to content Skip to footer

 He’s easy to spot outside of Walmart.
 He is standing next to a brand new bike.
 I start the ride then get out and help him secure his bike on my bike rack.

 He purchased the bike mostly to get from his apartment to a nearby Metro station for his trip to and from work each day.
 He’s a graphic designer and works for a company that makes Irish dancing outfits.
-He interned there first and now works there full time.
+He interned there first and now is employed full time.
 He was a camp counselor before, which was something on his bucket list, he tells me.

 Key experience: It was fate.
 How many Uber drivers drive around with bike racks on their cars?
 Getting my bike rack on and off my car is such a hassle; it’s a two-person job and quite challenging to do by myself.
 I don’t know how I’m going to Uber in the summer because I like having my bike rack on my car and at the ready.
 I know my car trunk should be free in the event I pick up a person or two headed to the airport with a lot of luggage (that hasn’t happened yet), or a mom with two kids and a dozen-plus bags from the grocery store (that has happened).